 A: You can go on to do research, clinical work, or pursue graduate studies in a number of areas including public health, science, business, or law.
 By adding a minor, your B.S. in Premedical & Health Studies becomes a very flexible degree.

-A: MCPHS has a Summer Undergraduate Research Fellowship program (SURF), which affords research opportunities with our own faculty to qualified students.
+A: MCPHS University has a Summer Undergraduate Research Fellowship program (SURF), which affords research opportunities with our own faculty to qualified students.
 In addition, there are many opportunities in the area hospitals and research facilities, some of which are Harvard Affiliates.